EZHair/EZ/README.md

 * Login Screen
    * User can login
    * User can create new account
-* Book Screen
+* Feed Screen
-   * User can choose a hair sylist
+   * User can upload what hair styles they would like to view
-   * User can select a price
-   * User can book appointment
+   * User can view other styles
 * Review Screen
+   * User can thumbs up or thumbs down
-   * User can select a review star rating
+   * User can type review
+* Thank You Screen
-   * User cna type review
+   * Thanks User for review
+   * Returns User to feed screen

 ### 3. Navigation